brikis98/yevgeniy-brikman-homepage/_posts/2014-08-10-the-best-minds-of-my-generation-are.md

-In a remarkable talk called [The Importance of Mathematics](https://www.youtube.com/watch?v=BsIJN4YMZZo&amp;list=PL3641A12A6ADDB4B1&amp;index=1), Timothy Gowers tackles this same question with regards to mathematics:
+In a remarkable talk called [The Importance of Mathematics](https://www.youtube.com/watch?v=BsIJN4YMZZo&amp;list=PL3641A12A6ADDB4B1&amp;index=1), Timothy Gowers tackles this same question regarding mathematics:

 {% include iframe.html url="//www.youtube.com/embed/BsIJN4YMZZo?list=PL3641A12A6ADDB4B1" %}

 Gowers claims that most mathematicians are drawn to intellectually interesting problems rather than practical ones.
-In fact, he talks about the famous Cambridge mathematician G. H. Hardy, who was "perfectly content, indeed almost proud, that his chosen ﬁeld, Number Theory, had no applications, either then or in the foreseeable future.
+In fact, he talks about the famous Cambridge mathematician G. H. Hardy, who was "perfectly content, indeed almost proud, that his chosen field, Number Theory, had no applications, either then or in the foreseeable future.
 For him, the main criterion of mathematical worth was beauty."